-Cyberattacks are happening in 2017 at double the rate that they occurred in 2016.
-According to Hackmageddon.com, there are dozens of cyberattacks each month, affecting the personal and user information of literally billions of internet users worldwide.
+Cyber-attacks are happening in 2017 at double the rate of 2016.
+According to Hackmageddon.com, there are dozens of cyber-attacks each month, affecting the personal and user information of literally billions of internet users worldwide.

-Below is a list of the biggest 2017 data breaches and hacks month-by-month from records tabulated and compiled by Hackmageddon.com.
+Below is a list of the biggest 2017 security breaches and hacks month-by-month from records tabulated and compiled by Hackmageddon.com.

 Winner: The Big Asian Leak

 185 billion customers were affected by these hacks.
 Technically, these hacks took place from October 2015 to the end of 2016.
-However, the data was first offered for sale on the Darkweb in January 2017 by a dark web vendor called “DoubleFlag.”
+However, the data was first offered for sale on the dark web in January 2017 by the vendor “DoubleFlag.”
 DoubleFlag offered to sell account information hacked from the most popular Chinese websites including NetEase, Inc, 126.com, 163.com, Yeah.net, QQ.com, Tom.com, Sina.com/Sina.com.cn, Sohu.com and eYou.com.
-The account information included names, addresses, usernames, passcodes, other personal information and some financial information for 1.85 billion customers — yes, billion.
+Listed for sale were names, addresses, usernames, passcodes, other personal information and some financial information for 1.85 billion customers — yes, billion.
 See report here.

 The companies owning or running the websites have either denied they were hacked or have refused to comment.